vbmobile/mobile-id-documentation/docs/Features/Ultralight/Ultralight_Index.md

-# Ultralight Integration
+# Ultraligh

 Ultralight enables **Beamsync**, a proximity-based data transmission mechanism that broadcasts passenger data to nearby airport touchpoints (for example, e-gates or self-service kiosks).
 This allows passengers to pass through airport processes without re-scanning their documents at each step.

 In the current SDK architecture, Ultralight is integrated through the Enrolment SDK facade.